-We carefully reviewed the terms and conditions that NCL is referencing.
-In the section entitled “Refusal of Passage” we found the pertinent information for Goldstein’s case:
+I reviewed the terms and conditions that NCL is referencing.
+In the section entitled “Refusal of Passage” I found the pertinent information for Goldstein’s case:

 NCL reserves the right to decline to accept or retain any person as a passenger on the cruise at any time.
 NCL shall not be required to refund any portion of the fare paid by any passenger who must leave the ship prematurely, nor shall it be responsible for lodging, medical care expenses, meals, return transportation or other expenses incurred by the passenger.

-Goldstein took his plight to our forums and wasn’t pleased with what he heard there either.
+Unhappy with our advocacy team’s position, Goldstein took his plight to our forums.
+He wasn’t pleased with what he heard there either.
 He reiterated that if NCL had just left him in his cabin to relax he would have been fine.

 …Like a blood transfusion.